Tobu Railway

 The Tobu Railway Company, Ltd. (東武鉄道株式会社, Tōbu Tetsudō kabushiki gaisha) is a Japanese commuter railway and keiretsu holding company in the Greater Tokyo Area as well as an intercity and regional operator in the Kantō region.
 Excluding the Japan Railways Group companies, Tobu's 463.3 km rail system is the second longest in Japan after Kintetsu.
 It serves large portions of Saitama Prefecture, Gunma Prefecture and Tochigi Prefecture, as well as northern Tokyo and western Chiba Prefecture.
 The Tobu Railway Company is listed in the First Section of the Tokyo Stock Exchange and is a constituent of the Nikkei 225 index.

 The Tobu corporate group is also engaged in road transportation (bus/taxi), real estate, and retail.
-It is the owner of the Tokyo Skytree, the tallest tower in the world.
+It is the owner of the Tokyo Skytree, the third tallest tower in the world.
 The company is a member of the Fuyo Group keiretsu.